-Due to conversions at increasing low prices, the number of shares issued by the Company has risen from 53,054,271 in August 2022 to 168,949,714 on the date of this Prospectus (i.e. a rise of 218% over a period of four months).
-Reference is made to the overview included in Section 12.3 for further detail.
-Should the Company issue the 250,000,000 New Shares upon conversion of the Class B Convertible Bonds, it would result in a significant additional dilution of voting-dividend rights of 86.33% and an additional financial dilution of 61.66%.
+Due to conversions at increasing low prices, the number of shares issued by the Company has risen from 53,054,271 in August 2022 to 632,659,186 on 28 March 2023 (i.e. a rise of more than 1000% over a period of six months).

+Should the Company issue the 1,885,000,000 New Shares upon conversion of the Convertible Bonds, it would result in a significant additional dilution of voting-dividend rights of 76.38%.
+The dilution could even be more if the decrease in the Company's market price persists or if Convertibles Bonds are converted at the Event of Default Conversion Price.

-The significant dilution caused by the conversion of convertible bonds under the Funding Program is exacerbated by the sharp decrease in the Company's market price.
-If this downward trends persists, the 250,000,000 New Shares covered by this Prospectus may not be sufficient for the conversion of the convertible bonds issued or to be issued under Part B of the Funding Program.
-Reference is also made to the risk factor included under Section 2.8.3 of Section 2 'Risk Factors').
+The significant dilution caused by the conversion of Convertible Bonds under the previous Negma Funding Program, and in the future under the Atlas Funding Program, is exacerbated by the sharp decrease in the Company's market price and, potentially, the conversion of Convertible Bonds at the Event of Default Conversion Price.
+If this downward trends persists or if Convertibles Bonds are converted at the Event of Default Conversion Price, the 1,885,000,000 New Shares covered by this Prospectus may not be sufficient for the conversion of the Convertible Bonds issued or to be issued under the Atlas Funding Program.